rapidanalysis/rapidanalysis.github.io/docs/image-processing.md

 ::: tip Parameters
 `endpoint` : https://api.weburban.com/image/to-text
 `response` : either `simple` or `complex`
-`imageUrl` : the url for the image to be analysed
+`imageUrl` : the url of the image to be analysed
 :::

 Example of how this would be implemented in shown below.